 From the outset the CityConnect programme has focused on putting people at the heart of everything we do – opening up access to walking and cycling routes, helping residents overcome barriers and connecting communities with opportunities for work, training and leisure.

-We’ve joined forces with a group of West Yorkshire residents to share their personal stories about the impact cycling has had on their lives to inspire more people to travel by bike.
+We’ve joined forces with a group of West Yorkshire residents to share their personal stories about the impact cycling and walking has had on their lives to inspire more people to travel by bike or on foot.

 How we can help you switch to two wheels

-Whether it is cycling to work or to school, for fun or for health reasons, on their own or with family and friends, each person’s story shines a spotlight on the benefits of travelling by bike.
+Whether it is cycling or walking to work or to university, for fun or for health reasons, on their own or with others, each person’s story shines a spotlight on the benefits of travelling by bike or on foot.

 Five years ago Rob Glover, of Luddendenfoot, was diagnosed with a rare form of Leukaemia.
 For him cycling has been a “saviour” and a way to “reconnect with the rest of the world.”